binpc17/ionic4/README.md

 # ionic4
-Simple Project App Build using IONIC framework v4 &amp; Angular, firebase and push notification for Android and iOs App
+Simple Project App Build using IONIC framework v4 &amp; Angular,==> GoogleMap, Weather API, GPS API AND a simple CRUD APP included in this simple project for Android and iOs App

 Juste clone the project then install npm